Question Climate change

 Observation

-In 2024, a majority of Australians (57%) say ‘global warming is a serious and pressing problem’ about which ‘we should begin taking steps now, even if this involves significant costs’.
-Three in ten (30%) say ‘the problem of global warming should be addressed, but its effects will be gradual, so we can deal with the problem gradually by taking steps that are low in cost’.
-Only 12% take the view that ‘until we are sure that global warming is really a problem, we should not take any steps that would have economic costs’.
-All results are steady from 2023.
+In 2025, half of the public (51%) say ‘global warming is a serious and pressing problem’ about which ‘we should begin taking steps now, even if this involves significant costs’ — a drop of six points since last year.
+One-third (33%) say ‘the problem of global warming should be addressed, but its effects will be gradual, so we can deal with the problem gradually by taking steps that are low in cost’, roughly steady on last year.
+Only 15% take the view that ‘until we are sure that global warming is really a problem, we should not take any steps that would have economic costs’, up three points since last year.

-Political leaning also has a strong correlation with how Australians answer this question.
-Seven in ten (71%) of those who lean towards Labor say global warming is a serious and pressing problem, compared to only 29% of those who lean towards the Liberal–National Coalition.
-Among the latter group, the most prevalent view (48%) is to deal with the problem gradually by taking steps that are low in cost.
+Political leaning is highly correlated with views on climate change.
+Two-thirds of Australians (66%) who lean towards Labor say global warming is a serious and pressing problem, compared to around a quarter (27%) of those who lean towards the Liberal–National Coalition.
+Among the latter group, the most prevalent view (48%) is to deal with climate change gradually, by taking steps that are low in cost.

 Data